 Since it is a tank top, the pattern outline should be easily understood by all knitters.
 If you are not familiar with Japanese charted patterns, please take a moment to study this page.
 I think you will find it interesting.
 We will talk more about this chart in lesson 1.

 I learned to chart machine knitting patterns in 1974, using Studio’s Silver Knitting Book.
-The method in this book is very similar to that used by current Japanese publishing companies (probably because it was written, printed, and copyrighted in Japan!)
+The method in this book is very similar to that used by current Japanese publishing companies (probably because it was written and printed in Japan!)
 It uses the shaping formula of stitches-rows-times, which I prefer; it is the formula used in most, but not all, American charted patterns.
 Japanese patterns, on the other hand, almost always use the formula of rows-stitches-times.
 It is very important to know which method is used in the pattern, and we will cover it in future lessons.

 Written patterns for the Dolman Sweater, and Men’s Tuck Stitch Sweater, including schematics are already available in the Archives section, so they will not be repeated here.
 Download them and print them out, along with these charts.
 The Dolman schematic shows both sizes, but the Men’s Tuck Stitch Pullover shows only the smallest size because there was too much information to fit on one chart.
 I usually chart each size separately to keep the confusion down.